You may exercise your right to object to us using, processing or sharing your information by sending an email to firstname.lastname@example.org

 We collect and use information from individuals who interact with particular features of our website in accordance with this section and the section entitled Disclosure and additional uses of your information.

-When you subscribe to Corinium Insights on our website by entering your email address and clicking subscribe we collect your email address only.
+When you subscribe to Corinium Insights and/or Business of Data on our website by entering your email address and clicking subscribe we collect your email address, first name, last name, job title and company.

 We use technologies such as web beacons (small graphic files) in the emails we send to allow us to assess the level of engagement our emails receive by measuring information such as the delivery rates, open rates and click through which our emails achieve.